 Like students, academic staff can benefit from evaluation of their work.
 Evaluation should be a formative activity, aimed at improving teaching and courses, and hence the quality of student learning.
 While evaluation can be self-initiated, it is most useful when it is based on a combination of inputs from yourself, your colleagues and your students.

-Peer evaluation can also be greatly facilitated by the use of videotape.
-A colleague viewing a tape with you may observe weaknesses and strengths you might miss, and may be able to suggest alternative techniques and strategies from his/her own experience.
+Peer evaluation can also be greatly facilitated by the use of video.
+A colleague viewing a video with you may observe weaknesses and strengths you might miss, and may be able to suggest alternative techniques and strategies from his/her own experience.
 More simply, colleagues can offer useful criticisms of your plans for subjects or individual teaching sessions.

 Student evaluation can operate at many levels of formality.
 At UTS, it is a requirement that academics gain student feedback on their teaching in at least one subject each semester and discuss this with their academic supervisor as part of their work planning and review process.
 The most common way of collecting student feedback is by using the Student Feedback Survey questionnaires organised through the Planning and Quality unit.
-Typically the ordering process is co-ordinated by your Faculty, but you may wish to organise additional questions on your survey or use other methods which complement these formal questionnaires.
+You may wish to organise additional questions on your survey or use other methods which complement these formal questionnaires.
 It is useful, for example, simply to ask students for their opinion of a particular teaching method you have employed, or to ask them whether an explanation is clear.
 UTSOnline can also be used for creating customised surveys to ask students about particular issues.